 \section{Numerical studies}

-In this section, Monte Carlo simulations are employed to examine the finite-sample performance of the bootstrap approximation (for a given data set) to the distribution of the maximum spurious correlation.
+In this section, Monte Carlo simulations are used to examine the finite-sample performance of the bootstrap approximation (for a given data set) of the distribution of the maximum spurious correlation (MSC).